 - Where extended school activities are provided by and managed by the school, our own safeguarding and child protection policy and procedures apply and the LADO will be informed as appropriate. - Providers ,are expected to meet the guidance in Keeping Children Safe in Out of School Settings - If other organisations provide services or activities on our site, we will ensure that they have appropriate procedures in place, including safer recruitment procedures.
-This expectation will be outlined in the hire agreement as a condition of use and occupation of the premises and failure to comply with this will lead to the termination of the agreement. - When pupils attend off-site activities, we will ensure that effective child protection arrangements are in place. - When pupils attend an alternative provision provider, we will obtain written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that we would otherwise perform in respect of our own staff. - There will be no use of alcohol by staff or students on school trips or at residential units.
+This expectation will be outlined in the hire agreement as a condition of use and occupation of the premises and failure to comply with this will lead to the termination of the agreement. - When pupils attend off-site activities, we will ensure that effective child protection arrangements are in place. - When pupils attend an alternative provision provider, we will obtain written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that we would otherwise perform in respect of our own staff. - Where a parent/carer expresses their intention to educate their child at home (also known as elected home education), we will work together with the parent/carer and other professionals to ensure that this decision has been made in the best interests of the child.
+We recognise that this is particularly relevant for children who have SEND, are vulnerable and/or have a social worker. - There will be no use of alcohol by staff or students on school trips or at residential units.
 No use of alcohol will be permitted on site for any events during school hours, whether involving staff, students, parents or governors.
 Any alcohol used for any events on site outside of school hours, will only be handled by staff and only permitted for the safe consumption of adults.